 The board began a painstaking review of Daniels’ correspondence, speeches, and writing.
 It commissioned researchers to track down any and all available material.
 As new items became available, they were catalogued and cross-indexed.
 The board was determined to have as comprehensive a set of primary source documents as it could get.
 By the time Hank Brown left the Daniels Fund in 2005 to become president of the University of Colorado, the process was well underway.
 To replace Brown, the board turned to board member Linda Childears.
 In her new capacity as president and CEO, she would partner with John Saeman (who had become chairman of the fund after Jack Daniels’ death in 2003) to drive the project to completion.

 Linda Childears and John Saeman.
-Photo courtesy of the Daniels Fund
+(Daniels Fund)

 “I don’t think the donor—as smart as he was and as much time and attention as he gave to his plan over the last two years in his life—had any idea of the complexity of implementing his plan,” says Saeman.
 Childears agrees.
 “What I wish we’d gotten from Bill was much more about his values, his core principles, and how that should be translated into philanthropy.”

 “Here’s an example,” she offers.
 “In the incorporating documents, Bill said he wanted to fund ‘innovative education programs.’
 Well, there isn’t a nonprofit in America that doesn’t claim to have one!
 It actually doesn’t give a lot of direction.
 So what did Bill really mean?
 Well, look at the second half of the sentence—‘such as charter schools and voucher programs.’
 When you look into his letters and read his correspondence, it becomes very apparent what he was talking about.
 Basically, it was what we would call school reform.”